 In fact, this is the biggest difference between juvenile and adult justice systems in Texas.
 The juvenile justice system is designed to rehabilitate the child while also teaching the child to change his or her behavior patterns through punishment.
 The adult justice system in Texas (and the nation) is primarily focused on punishment; not rehabilitation.

 How do I make sure my child gets through the juvenile criminal system in Houston with as little harm to his or her record as possible?

 Never make the mistake of dealing with the prosecutor without the assistance of a juvenile defense attorney.
 A detention hearing is the first time in the justice process that a child must be represented by a lawyer and it is in you and your child’s best interest to choose your own lawyer, rather than having one provided for you.
 At the Law Office of Brian S. Laviage, we are dedicated to assisting families of juveniles charged with crimes in Harris County, Montgomery County and Fort Bend County.
 Our lawyers have the experience, know how, and winning record to work toward a positive result in any case.

-Contact us to schedule your free initial consultation if your child was charged with delinquent conduct at (832) 259-9095 or submit a request at our Get Legal Help Now page.
+Contact us to schedule your free initial consultation if your child was charged with delinquent conduct at (832) 259-9095 or submit a request online.
 Remember, we offer many flexible payment options that fit most budgets.
-Call us today!
+Contact us today!